-The current buildings date from 1744 and the main building (honden) is also the largest shrine structure in Japan.
+The current shrine buildings date from 1744 and the main building (honden) is the largest shrine structure in Japan.
 One of the shrine's presiding gods is Okuninushi, the deity of marriage and visitors here often come to pray for luck in finding a partner.

-Outside the main hall of worship are massive straw ropes - shimenawa - good luck falls on those visitors who can toss a coin that lodges in the cut ends of the ropes.
+Outside the main hall of worship are massive straw ropes - shimenawa.
+Good luck falls on those visitors who can toss a coin that lodges in the cut ends of the ropes.